 Let us then be shepherds like the Lord.
 We must meditate on the Gospel, and as we see in this mirror the example of zeal and loving kindness, we should become thoroughly schooled in these virtues.

-For there, obscurely, in the form of a parable, we see a shepherd who had a hundred sheep.
+For there, obscurely, in the form of a parable, we see a shepherd who had a hundred sheep (Luke 15:4-7).
 When one of them was separated from the flock and lost its way, that shepherd did not remain with the sheep who kept together at pasture.
 No, he went off to look for the stray.
-He crossed many valleys and thickets, he climbed great and towering mountains, he spent much time and labour in wandering through solitary places until at last he found his sheep.
+He crossed many valleys and thickets, he climbed great and towering mountains, he spent much time and labor in wandering through solitary places until at last he found his sheep.

 Let us look more closely at the hidden meaning of this parable.
 The sheep is more than a sheep, the shepherd more than a shepherd.
 They are examples enshrining holy truths.
 They teach us that we should not look on men as lost or beyond hope; we should not abandon them when they are in danger or be slow to come to their help.
 When they turn away from the right path and wander, we must lead them back, and rejoice at their return, welcoming them back into the company of those who lead good and holy lives.

-This excerpt from a Lenten sermon of Saint Asterius of Amasea, a bishop and Early Church Father (Hom.
-13: PG 40, 355-358, 362) is a meditation on the gospel parable of the Good Shepherd who leaves the 99 to go in search of the one lost sheep.
-It is used in the Roman Catholic Office of Readings for Thursday of the 1st week in Lent with the accompanying biblical reading taken from Exodus 12:1-20 which reccounts the story of the unleavened bread and the first Passover.
+This selection is an excerpt from a Lenten sermon of Saint Asterius of Amasea, a bishop and Early Church Father (Hom.
+13: PG 40, 355-358, 362).
+It is a meditation on the gospel parable of the Good Shepherd (John 10) who leaves the 99 to go in search of the one lost sheep.
+This selection by Asteria of Amasea in the Roman Catholic Office of Readings for Thursday of the 1st week in Lent.
+The accompanying biblical reading is from Exodus 12:1-20 which tells the story of the unleavened bread and the first Passover.